John Tewkesbury: Protestant conversion

-Bishops' interrogation
+First arrest

-Arrest
+Arrest and discovery

 On Wednesday 21 April 1529 Tewkesbury was arrested and brought before Cuthbert Tunstall, Bishop of London, and his assistants, Henry Standish, bishop of St. Asaph, and John Islip, abbot of Westminster.
 Tewkesbury's eloquence stunned the bishops.
 Realizing that he could effectively argue through Scripture, they decided further inquiry was in order.

+Examination

 Later that month, Tewkesbury was examined before the bishops Cuthbert Tunstall of London, Nicholas West of Ely, John Longland of Lincoln, and John Clerk of Bath and Wells regarding The Wicked Mammon, which he had sold.
 He was questioned regarding nineteen articles from the book.
 His final reply was, "I pray you reform yourself, and if there be any error in the book, let it be reformed.
 I think it is good enough."

 He was ordered to appear the following day, before John Cox, vicar-general to the archbishop of Canterbury, Galfride Warton, Rowland Philips, William Philow, and Robert Ridley, professors of divinity.
 Tewkesbury appeared again and was examined on five articles from The Wicked Mammon.
 The consensus among the inquisitors was that knowledge and independent thinking by the laity was even more dangerous than the heresy of some priests.